-In our analyses, we assume that the greater a sector's impact on the climate and nature (for example, through greenhouse gas emissions or intensive agricultural activities), the higher the transition risk related Direct and indirect impacts on biodiversity loss, ecosystem degradation and contributing to climate change through own operations and the supply chain lead to transformational risks, including regulatory, litteral and reputational risks.
+In our analyses, we assume that the greater a sector's impact on the climate and nature (for example, through greenhouse gas emissions or intensive agricultural activities), the higher the transition risk related

+Direct and indirect impacts on biodiversity loss, ecosystem degradation and contributing Financial sector to climate change through own operations and the supply chain lead to transformational risks, including regulatory, litteral and reputational risks.
+Climate change. loss of biodiversity and deterioration of ecosystems The company's dependence on ecosystems leads to increasing physical risks related to biodiversity loss and climate change, which affect investors and lenders.